5 Best AutoCAD Solar Stringing Plugins of 2026 (Tested by an Engineer)

-An honest comparison of AutoCAD solar stringing plugins — Leaf/Branch, PVComplete/Enact Solar, PV Rocket, Virto.CAD, and PVcase Roof Mount.
-Pricing, features, and which tool fits your workflow.
+We tested the 5 leading AutoCAD solar stringing plugins of 2026 — Branch, PVComplete/Enact, PV Rocket, Virto.CAD, and PVcase Roof Mount.
+Honest pricing, features, and which one fits your workflow.

 Best Solar Stringing Software for AutoCAD: 2026 Comparison